ayushtewari/GVV-Differentiable-CUDA-Renderer/README.md

 # Features
 The renderer supports the following features:
 - Shading based on spherical harmonics illumination.
-This shading model is differentiable.
+This shading model is differentiable with respect to geometry, texture, and lighting.
 - Different visualizations, such as normals, UV coordinates, phong-shaded surface, spherical-harmonics shading and colors without shading.
 - Texture map lookups.
 - Rendering from multiple camera views in a single batch

+Visibility is not differentiable.
+We also do not approximate the gradients due to occlusions.
+This simple strategy works for many use cases such as parametric shape fitting.

 ### Requirements (tested versions):
 - Tensorflow 2.0.0